OrnitOnGithub/lan-chatroom/README.md

 python3 update.py
 ```

 This script updates and saves your config file.
+It however does not save key.txt.

 ## Plans for the Future